Case Study

 Background

-In 2020, enaible completed research and development on its core AI engine and wanted to create a new product experience to deliver its insights to end users.
-While a prior product experience existed, it diverged from the latest AI engine and didn't support current business goals.
-In early 2021, enaible hired me to lead the research and design of the new product experience as well as the entire frontend development process.
+In 2020, Enaible completed research and development on its core AI engine — a powerful system capable of analyzing workplace behavior data across platforms like Microsoft 365 and Salesforce to generate productivity insights.
+The company needed to create a new product experience to deliver these insights to end users.
+While a prior product existed, it had diverged significantly from the latest AI engine and no longer supported the company’s evolving business goals.

-Interesting Fact:
+Interesting Fact

-Learn more hereObjective
+Learn more hereProblem

 Research